moleculerjs/site/source/docs/broker.md

 ```

 ## Middlewares
 Broker supports middlewares.
-You can add your custom middleware, and it'll be called before every local request.
+You can add your custom middleware, and it will be called before every local request.
 The middleware is a `Function` that returns a wrapped action handler.

 **Example middleware from the validator modules**
 ```js